paqstd-dev/django-simple-components/README.md

 ### 3. Hooray!
 Everything is ready to use it.

 ## Contributing
 If you would like to suggest a new feature, you can create an issue on the GitHub repository for this project.
-If you'd like to contribute code, you can fork the repository and submit a pull request with your changes.
+Also you can fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.